jeremyraby/courseNotes/tableau/tableau.md

 If the tables have differing column names, Tableau will show a dashed line between the tables with a red yield sign.
 You can edit the connection in the lower left relationships pane to set the shared columns from the tables equal to each other.
 [Here's a pic](https://github.com/jeremyraby/courseNotes/blob/main/tableau/joiningTablesDiffFields.jpg)

+## Cleaning Data

+Tableau can automatically clean up data by checking the Data Interpreter box on the Data Source page.

+You can split columns by right-clicking the field name on the Data Source page and following the dialog box prompts.
+Can be either just "Split" or a "Custom Split".

 ## Making Dashboards